 - International transcripts must include both the original language document and an official or certified English translation.

 - Submitted transcripts must be official and complete, must have been generated within the last calendar year, and must show completed coursework at least through the spring 2022 semester.
 Unofficial, old or incomplete transcripts will be rejected.

-- International applicants should review the GIAC instructions to determine whether they are required to submit a TOEFL or IELTS score.
+- International applicants should review the OGA instructions to determine whether they are required to submit a TOEFL or IELTS score.

 Butler School of Music Application

 Submit a one to three minute video recording on which you verbally introduce yourself and discuss your musical and non-musical interests, goals, creative or volunteer work and reasons for applying to the Butler School of Music.